alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ```

 {{< admonition tip "To sum up" true >}}
-At the same way SQL jointures are really time-consuming, the way you can link entities may strongly impact the performance of your queries in either memory or while running SQL queries.
+At the same way SQL jointures are really time-consuming, the way you can link entities may strongly impact the performance in either memory or while running SQL queries against our database.
 {{< /admonition >}}

 ### Use a dedicated entity graph
 If you are still struggling with the way Hibernate loads your Entity graph, you can also try to specify the graph of entities to load by yourself.
-It could be really useful if you want to avoid to retrieve specific useless attributes which make your queries really slow.
+It could be really useful if you want to avoid to retrieve specific useless attributes which make your queries really slow or when you want to optimise the loading of the linked entities.

 [JPA 2.1 has introduced this feature](https://jakarta.ee/learn/docs/jakartaee-tutorial/current/persist/persistence-entitygraphs/persistence-entitygraphs.html).

 Let's go back to our application.
 Imagine that in one use case, when we fetch a list of books, we don't need the list of authors.
 Using this API we can avoid fetching it in this way

 ```java
 @Entity